zheka2304/innercore-mod-toolchain/CONFIG.md

 │     ├─ type // "main", "launcher", "preloader", "instant", "custom", "library" │     ├─ source // relative path to script or folder, /* format is supported to include subfolders in folder │     ├─ language: "javascript" // or "typescript"
-│     ├─ target: basename(this.source) + ".js" // script file name for output compilation
+│     ├─ target: "<source>.js" // script file name for output compilation
 │     ├─ sourceName: null // exclusive to "custom" build types, but script name is also displayed, for example, on errors │     ├─ includes: ".includes" // file for building scripts, there can be several of them in one folder │     ├─ api: api // "CoreEngine", "AdaptedScript", "Preloader", "PrefsWinAPI"